UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

 12. On the *Ready to Complete* page, review your settings and then click **Finish** to start the deployment.

-    You can check progress by expanding the *Recent Tasks* section at the bottom of the vCloud Director interface.
+    You can check progress by expanding the *Recent Tasks* section at the bottom of the vCloud Director Tenant UI.

 13. After the VM has been deployed, click the menu icon and select **Datacenters**.